omegasemantic/omegasemantic.github.io/_pages/vim.md

 ### Chaos at the execution and Chermione is punished by The Gods

 > We're back at the town square for the execution.
 CHERMIONE hears VIM's offer, falls in love with a HEART THAT IS TRUE, and the curse is lifted.
-WINKIPOP spikes CHERMIONE's drink.

 THE GODS heard the offer, their manner insouciant
 As beings omniscient, they had some presentiment